Descriptive Essay Writing: Techniques and Examples

 Body Paragraph 1: First Dominant Sensory Aspect

 Each body paragraph focuses on one sensory or thematic dimension of your subject.
-For a place description, this might be the visual landscape.
-For a person, their physical appearance and bearing.
-Begin with a clear topic sentence that ties to the dominant impression, then layer specific sensory details, figurative language, and precise vocabulary.
-Every sentence should add new information to the reader’s mental image — never repeat or circle back.
+Begin with a clear topic sentence tied to the dominant impression, then layer specific sensory details, figurative language, and precise vocabulary.
+Every sentence should add new information to the reader’s mental image.

 3